pattern-lab/patternlab-node/README.md

 To run patternlab-node using grunt, do the following in the directory you downloaded and extracted the zipped release:

 1. Run `npm install` from the command line
-2. Optionally, delete `package.gulp.json`, `gulpfile.js`, and `builder/patternlab_gulp.js` files if you are certain you dont need it.
+2. Optionally, delete `package.gulp.json`, `gulpfile.js`, and `builder/patternlab_gulp.js` files if you are certain you don't need it.
 * Not deleting `builder/patternlab_gulp.js` may cause a harmless error when running grunt.
 Delete it.
 3. Run `grunt` or `grunt serve` from the command line